Knowledge Hub

 What to include in your patent licence agreement

-Patent licences do not come in a “one size fits all” form.
+Patent licences do not come in a 'one size fits all' form.
 Most of the terms will probably have to be individually negotiated – starting with the most basic issue: what sort of licence is it to be?

 Licence type

 Patent licences – and licences of other intellectual property – come in three broad types, and generally in three broad price ranges.
-Your licensee will be prepared to pay more or less, depending on what rights you want to retain, but usually commercial considerations will dictate that you grant an exclusive licence.
+Your licensee will be prepared to pay more or less, depending on what rights you want to retain, but usually, commercial considerations will dictate that you grant an exclusive licence.

 • Non exclusive – you retain the right to grant licences to other manufacturers in the territory, or within the same field of use.
-This probably does not give the licensee the comfort it needs before putting money into new production lines and factories, so is unlikely to be the right sort of deal for a patent – but sometimes it will be suitable.
+This probably does not give the licensee the comfort it needs before putting money into new production lines and factories, so it is unlikely to be the right sort of deal for a patent – but sometimes it will be suitable.

-• Sole licence – you won’t grant a licence to anyone else in the territory (or for that field of use, or however else the scope of the licence might be limited) but there’s nothing to stop you working the patent yourself.
+• Sole licence – you won’t grant a licence to anyone else in the territory (or for that field of use, or however else the scope of the licence might be limited) but there’s nothing to stop you from working the patent yourself.
 The prospect of facing competition from its licensor is unlikely to be attractive to a licensee, but again it might sometimes work.

 Clauses to include in your patent licence

 Start date and duration: there may be good reasons for selecting a particular start date, but the date on which the licence agreement is executed will often do the job.
 The licence could be granted for a set term, or it could last as long as the licensed patents.
-If there are multiple patents involved, the agreement might allow royalties to reduce as the patents expire.
+If there are multiple patents involved, the agreement might allow royalties to be reduced as the patents expire.
 Once all the patents have expired there is nothing left to pay for.
-However, the licence could still be relevant if know-how is included and remains secret, and often there will be a trade mark licence rolled up in the arrangement for which the licensee should continue to pay (and indeed the value of a licence to use the trade mark might well increase over time, as the reputation of the licensed goods grows).
+The licence could still be relevant if know-how is included and remains secret, and often there will be a trade mark licence rolled up in the arrangement for which the licensee should continue to pay (and indeed the value of a licence to use the trade mark might well increase over time, as the reputation of the licensed goods grows).

 There will also be clauses dealing with termination, including where one of the parties commits a breach (see below) but in addition to that it is common to deal with the situation where revenue does not meet expectations.
 The last thing you want is to be tied into an under-performing licensee for the lifetime of the patents, and one way to avoid problems is to make the licence non-exclusive if targets are not met: that way you can appoint a new licensee, or perhaps start to sell your own products.